MojoliciousDotIO/mojolicious.io/blog/2017/12/15/day-15-start-a-new-yancy-app/index.markdown

 Next we add [the Yancy
 plugin](http://metacpan.org/pod/Mojolicious::Plugin::Yancy) and tell it about our backend and data.
-Yancy deals with data as a set of collections which contain items.
-For a relational database like Postgres, a collection is a table, and an item is a row in that table.
+Yancy deals with data as a set of schemas which contain items.
+For a relational database like Postgres, a schema is a table, and an item is a row in that table.

-Yancy uses a JSON schema to describe each item in a collection.
-For our `blog` collection, we have five fields:
+Yancy uses a JSON schema to describe each item.
+For our `blog` schema, we have five fields:

 1. `id` which is an auto-generated integer and should be read-only
 2. `title` which is a free-form string which is required